 In this example, I want students to develop curiosity about multiplying by decimals.

-Plus: no need to check out iPads, worry about wifi, or avoid district internet filters.
+Bonuses: no need to check out iPads, deal with software, worry about wifi, or avoid district internet filters.

 One To Many

 No need to give a calculator to every student.
 In this exploration, we want kids sharing their tools.

 This sets up discussion and conflict.
 I’d recommend one calculator per group of three students.

 Yes, instead of some pipe-dream of 1:1 iPads, we’re only need a single goofy calculator for every three students.